image bio

 To be cleared by the FDA as a fertility-safe lubricant, the product must be tested extensively to make sure it’s safe for sperm, eggs, and embryos.

-In addition, fertility lubricants are tested to make sure they have a similar pH and viscosity to semen and fertile cervical mucus so that it provides a protective environment for sperm and allows them to swim normally within the lubricant.
+In addition, fertility lubricants are tested to make sure they have a similar pH and viscosity to semen and fertile cervical mucus so that they provide a protective environment for sperm and allow them to swim normally within the lubricant.
 This way, fertility lubricants supplement your natural lubrication rather than changing it.
 Finally, fertility lubricants are screened when they’re made and throughout their shelf life for toxins produced by bacteria that may harm sperm and eggs.

 Moral of the story?
 The only sure way to know that your lubricant won’t harm sperm is to choose an FDA-cleared fertility lubricant, like Natalist’s fertility-friendly lubricant, The Lube.